 Mental illness contributes to a high rate of alcoholism and drug abuse, as many people who have a disorder turn to a substance to self-medicate.
-So, there may be an indirect link between hereditary traits that produce a mental disorder and alcoholism.
+This connection may indirectly link hereditary traits that produce a mental disorder and alcoholism.

 Are You at Risk of Becoming an Alcoholic?

 Regardless of genetics, you can reduce the risk of becoming an alcoholic simply by living a healthy life.
-Managing stress, eating healthy, exercise, maintain positive relationships, and understanding the symptoms of addiction, can all promote a healthy lifestyle free of substance abuse.
+Managing stress, eating healthy, exercising, maintaining positive relationships, and understanding the symptoms of addiction, can all promote a healthy lifestyle free of substance abuse.

 If you notice that you are drinking too much, then take steps to eliminate alcohol from your life.
 You may want to seek counseling or visit an alcohol addiction treatment center in Texas.
 Be proactive in eliminating an addiction before it takes over your life.

-Is Alcoholism Hereditary?
-Learn More at Right Step Hill Country
+Learn More About Alcoholism at Right Step Hill Country

 If you struggle with alcoholism, get on the path to sobriety with The Right Step.
 Regardless of where your addiction started, you can commit to a lifetime of healthy recovery.
 Your treatment plan at our Wimberley, TX could include: